ZoneMinder/zmeventnotification/docs/guides/hooks_faq.rst

 How do I make sure this is what is happening?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Enable ``write_debug_image`` in ``objectconfig.yml``.
-This will create a debug image inside the event path where your event recording is.
-Take a look at the debug images it creates.
-Is it the same as the images you see at a later date?
-If not, you know this is exactly what is happening
 - When you run the detection script manually, see if its printing an ``[a]`` or an ``[s]`` before the detected text.
 The latter means ``snapshot`` and if that is so, the chances are very high this is exactly what the issue is.
 Incase it prints ``[a]`` it also means the same thing, but the occurrence of this is less than snapshot.

 How do I solve this issue?